Marzena Godecki: Career

-Before Godecki was selected for the role of Neri in Ocean Girl for her graceful style of underwater swimming, she was a student in Melbourne where she studied modern dance and ballet.
-She also went to Methodist Ladies College.

-Godecki was also a regular extra on the 1992 series of Round the Twist, appearing and sitting next to Linda in school scenes, but never is heard speaking.
+Godecki was also a regular extra on the 1992 series of Round the Twist, appearing and sitting next to Linda in school scenes, but it was not a speaking part.
 She was credited as "Beautiful Girl".
-Although in the episode "Nails" she is called "Madeleine" by Mr Snapper.
+Although in the episode "Nails" she is called 'Madeleine' by Mr Snapper.

+Personal life

+Godecki married in 2008 and is now called Marzena D'Odorico.
+She has a son named Nico, born in July 2007.
+She also has a daughter named Sasha, born in late 2011.

+She ran the children's fashion store Tiny Threads in Melbourne, together with her business partner Melanie Tsoukas, from 2008 to 2012.